 - Gatsby’s House Party – the party at the Marriott Pinnacle at 1128 W. Hastings Street in downtown Vancouver last year included an appetizer buffet and DJ music.
 Admission started at about $73 including taxes and fees and the party went from 9:00 pm until 2:00 am (although lots of people left soon after midnight).
 We dropped by to take a look at about 12:30 am on January 1st in 2020.
 They wouldn’t let us in to take a look, but things looked from the entrance like the party was pretty much over.

 - Casino Royale New Year’s Eve – a James Bond-style celebration of the end of the 2010’s took place last year at the Lamplighter Public House at 92 Water Street in Gastown.
 The event didn’t have a huge 007-theme, but it was fun and sold out.
 We dropped by to take a look at around 10:00 pm and the place was fairly full.
 We didn’t see any roulette tables, and didn’t hear any James Bond music either (although no doubt over the course of the evening there was some).
 There was great DJ music though and people were having a good time.

 - Family NYE @ Glow – a family-friendly New Year’s Eve event took place in the evening at Glow Vancouver at the Plaza of Nations by False Creek.
 The event included live entertainment, a bubbly drink, craft activities and all of Glow Vancouver’s regular Christmas lights and attractions.
 Early-bird prices started at about $20 for seniors and children and $25 for adults.
-(Not happening in 2020 as Glow is a drive-thru event in Langley this year.)
+(Did not happen in 2020, since Glow was a drive-thru event.)